zimice/MaturitaJecna2021/AJ/AJ_MaturitniOtazky.md

 ## My way of education

-        My elementary school have been close to my village and has been the biggest one in whole district.I have been going there for nine years and have enjoyed every day.I have made very close friend there and I hope I will never forget the experience I have got there.First few years I dont really remember learning and subjects, just people and relationships between them.After few years I think in fifth grade I really  started enjoying physics and mathematics mostly because of the way that subjects were taught in interesting way and I felt smarter after each hour.I really liked how world interacts by some basic laws and logical consequences.I really enjoyed czech language from seventh grade too, because i was really keen on literature and finding why people like specific books soo much.I didn't really liked Chemistry and Biology.I never enjoyed hours and quizes on trees and plants and minerals.God, How I hated geology.
+         My elementary school have been close to my village and has been the biggest one in whole district.
+        I have been going there for nine years and have enjoyed every day.
+        I have made very close friend there and I hope I will never forget the experience I have got there.
+        First few years I dont really remember learning and subjects, just people and relationships between them.
+        After few years I think in fifth grade, I really started enjoying physics and mathematics, mostly because of the way that subjects were taught in interesting way,and I felt smarter after each hour.
+        I really liked how world interacts by some basic laws and logical consequences.
+        I really enjoyed czech language from seventh grade too, because i was really keen on literature, and finding why people like specific books soo much.
+        I didn't really liked Chemistry and Biology.I never enjoyed hours and quizes on trees and plants and minerals.
+        God, How I hated geology.

 ## My path to my High school (Medium school)